frsyuki/spread/README.md

 ### Adding data

 Gateway (or aata server) relays requests from applications to metadata servers and data servers.
-Metadata servers store "which replication-set stores the actual data", and data servers store the actual data.
+Metadata servers store "which replication-set stores the data", and data servers store the data.

                         App     App     App
            (2)       (1) |       |       |